algorithmiaio/dev-center/_pages/basics/algorithm-profiles.md

 #### Algorithm Console & Sample Input:

 Trying out each algorithm is incredibly easy and can be done using the console included on every algorithm profile.
 The console appears below the header and allows you to quickly experiment with the algorithm.
-You will see two large black boxes side-by-side labeled "Type you input" and "See the result".
+You will see two large black boxes side-by-side labeled "Input" and "Output".
 If the algorithm developer has provided sample input, you will see it in left-hand box.
 Simply click the purple "Run" button to have the algorithm run on the sample input and you will see results in the output box on the right!

 ![Algorithm Profile console]({{ site.baseurl }}/images/post_images/algorithm_profiles/console.png)